Of all the common job interview questions out there, ‘What are your weaknesses?’ is one of the most daunting.

 Of course, one of the main reasons why interviewers ask this question is to help them understand whether you have any glaring weaknesses that could hinder your performance in the role.

-But, as with many common interview questions, there’s more to this inquiry than meets the eye.
+But, as with many common interview questions, there’s more to it than meets the eye.
 A potential employer will also be interested in finding out whether you…

 1. Are honest and authentic